ginstrom/intelligence-horizon-novel/outlines/04_the-investigation-begins.md

    G. Their recognition of shared responsibility as creators of the system enabling this threat
    H. Marcus's agreement to help investigate and prevent further Crossings

-## IV.
-Communication Attempts and Data Collection
+## V. Communication Attempts and Data Collection
    A. Elias's systematic outreach to lightly augmented individuals about progression risks
    B. Attempts to warn those with physical augmentations about cognitive enhancement temptations
    C. Efforts to reach heavily augmented individuals before they cross the Intelligence Horizon